How are sex toys made at Délices Défendus?

 - Silicone hardens faster , and since we only have one mold per toy, it saves us from having to wait 12 to 24 hours without being able to work on a new toy.

-- Heat pushes the chemical reaction to go all the way : the silicone is better crosslinked and more chemically stable, the texture is more homogeneous and more durable
+- Heat pushes the chemical reaction to its conclusion : the silicone is better cross-linked and more chemically stable, the texture is more homogeneous and more durable

-- Some polymerization by-products are removed more efficiently and quickly
+- Some by-products of polymerization are removed more efficiently and more quickly

-There are no real disadvantages, except financial or ecological (energy consumption), but it is the cost to have a perfectly finished toy.
-We have the advantage of having solid molds, so no risk of deformation at this stage!
+There aren't really any disadvantages, except for the financial or environmental aspects (energy consumption), but that's the cost of having a perfectly finished toy.
+We have the advantage of using sturdy molds, so there's no risk of deformation at this stage!

-⚠️ Be careful though: it is ESSENTIAL to use a stable and precise oven , in order to control the temperature.
+⚠️ Important note: it is ESSENTIAL to use a stable and precise oven to control the temperature.
 If it is too hot, the silicone can degrade .

-In addition, to avoid any contamination , it is necessary to have an oven that is only used for the production of silicone toys .
-So quickly forget the kitchen oven !
+Furthermore, to avoid any contamination , it is necessary to have an oven that is used solely for the production of silicone toys .
+So forget about using a kitchen oven !

-Once the mold has cooled (I once touched one straight out of the oven, I had a huge blister for 2 weeks 😵), we unmold.
+Once the mold has cooled (once, I touched one straight from the oven, I got a huge blister for 2 weeks 😵), you unmold it.

-Here, our copper molds pose a small problem: to unmold our toys, there must be two of us, one holding the mold from below, and one pulling from above.
-And filming this for you would involve showing our faces... and for now, we're very happy with anonymity 😄
+Here, our copper molds present a slight problem: to unmold our toys, we need two people, one to hold the mold from below, and one to pull from above.
+And filming that would mean showing our faces… and for now, we're perfectly happy remaining anonymous 😄

-So here's a replication of what it would look like if we had superhuman strength!
+So here's a reproduction of what it would look like if we had superhuman strength!

-If you've been following along, you've noticed that it's a PINKIE PIE , while the toy we were working on was an AMY ROSE .
-Good call if you noticed! 😄
+If you've been paying attention, you'll have noticed that it's a Pinkie Pie , even though the toy we were working on was an Amy Rose .
+Good catch if you noticed! 😄

 All we have to do now is wash it, wash all the utensils and also the toy itself!

-- Once the mold is cold, use a lint-free cloth (microfibers) to roughly clean any remaining silicone visible on the mold.
+- Once the mold is cold, use a lint-free cloth (microfiber) to roughly clean any remaining silicone visible on the mold.

-- Next comes 99% isopropyl alcohol : soak a microfiber cloth and carefully clean the inside and outside walls of the mold, insisting well.
+Next comes 99% isopropyl alcohol : soak a microfiber cloth and thoroughly clean the inside and outside of the mold, paying particular attention to the area.
 For small details, use a cotton swab also soaked in isopropyl alcohol.
-We use this product because it leaves no chemical residue, dissolves silicone residue, dust or grease from fingers very well, and evaporates completely.
-Therefore, it leaves no trace, in addition to being safe for the mold and being a powerful antibacterial and disinfectant.
+This product is used because it leaves no chemical residue, dissolves silicone residue, dust, or fingerprints very well, and evaporates completely.
+It therefore leaves no trace, is safe for the mold, and is a powerful antibacterial and disinfectant agent.

-- Dry air is used to remove even the smallest invisible particle.
+- Dry air is used to remove even the smallest invisible particles.

-- Then let it dry for 10 minutes in the open air and store it in a clean place.
+- Then we let it air dry for 10 minutes and store it in a clean place.

 - Let the silicone harden in the beakers before removing it.
-Try to clean it while it's still soft, it's just the best way to spread silicone all over the beaker 😅
+Trying to clean it while it's still soft is just the best way to spread silicone all over the beaker 😅

-- Once dry, after crosslinking, it peels off in a block , because it does not adhere to PP, the material from which the beaker is made.
-To speed up crosslinking, they can be put in the oven
+Once dry, after curing, it peels off in one piece because it doesn't adhere to the PP, the material the beaker is made of.
+To speed up curing, they can be placed in the oven.

-- And the mold is already reusable !
-But to be sure to remove all the remaining residue, we use our best friend: isopropyl alcohol 🧪!
-We rub gently with a microfiber cloth, and once it's good, we let it air dry!
+And the mold is already reusable !
+But to be sure to remove all remaining residue, we use our best friend: isopropyl alcohol 🧪!
+We rub gently with a microfiber cloth, and once it's done, we let it air dry!

-- Let the toy “breathe” for 15 minutes after unmolding .
-Take the opportunity to remove your gloves and wash your hands!
+- Let the toy "breathe" for 15 minutes after unmolding .
+Take this opportunity to remove your gloves and wash your hands!

 - Then rinse it with lukewarm water to remove dust, any lint and larger residues.

-- Then, use a mild soap with a neutral pH , without additives.
-Rub well everywhere, inside, outside, in all corners, for at least 10 minutes .
-Once you are sure that the toy is clean, rinse again thoroughly with lukewarm water and then dry well everywhere with a new microfiber cloth.
+- Next, use a mild, pH-neutral soap without additives.
+Scrub thoroughly everywhere, inside and out, in all the nooks and crannies, for at least 10 minutes .
+Once you're sure the toy is clean, rinse it again thoroughly with warm water and then dry it completely with a fresh microfiber cloth.

 For those who were disappointed not to see an AMY being unmolded, we put a little video for you!
 If you have an eye, you will have seen that the part of the mold that makes the internal channels of the toys is not present in the unmolding videos, this is normal, we can remove them to clean them more easily! and as said previously, this is a "fake" unmolding video, we removed this part so as not to damage the toy by simulating the unmolding!

-It's the next day... and look at that 😍!
-AMY is finally ready , all beautiful, all soft, all shiny!
+It's the next day... and look at this 😍!
+AMY is finally ready , so beautiful, so soft, so shiny!

-Honestly, I love this toy, this deep, almost sweet pink , combined with this ultra smooth texture... it's a real pleasure to handle.
-We are always super proud when a toy comes out of the mold so well, it's our little reward after all this meticulous work.
+Honestly, I love this toy.
+That deep, almost sugary pink , combined with that ultra-smooth texture… it's a real pleasure to handle.
+We're always so proud when a toy comes out of the mold so well; it's our little reward after all that meticulous work.

-Well, let's be honest... we're not perfect .
-We do our best, we learn every day, we improve our processes, our equipment, our hygiene, our precision... but we still make mistakes, have a little waste, or discover that we could have done better.
-We do this with passion, with seriousness, but also with a lot of humility.
+Okay, let's be honest… we're not perfect .
+We do our best, we learn every day, we improve our processes, our equipment, our hygiene, our precision… but we still sometimes make mistakes, have a little waste, or discover that we could have done better.
+We do this with passion, with dedication, but also with a lot of humility.

-So if any silicone pros or experienced people happen to be here: honestly, don't hesitate to write to us, advise us or give us constructive feedback .
-We're curious, open, and always ready to learn! 🙏
+So if any silicone pros or experienced people happen to be reading this: honestly, don't hesitate to write to us, give us advice, or offer constructive feedback .
+We're curious, open-minded, and always ready to learn! 🙏

-And now, after creation, comes the last step: packaging and delivery 📦
+And now, after creation comes the final step: packaging and delivery 📦

 If you want to see how we carefully pack each toy , how we prepare your orders, and what exactly the package you will receive looks like...